penDev98/pendev98.github.io/README.md

 Feel free to share your criticism and ideas.

-(the code is in urgent need of refactoring, don't judge)
+(the code is in an urgent need of refactoring, please don't judge)